 The Office of Student Financial Aid remains open and is available to assist you with your questions about your financial aid and scholarships.
 Due to COVID-19 restrictions, we are working remotely and you can reach us by sending an email to firstname.lastname@example.org or calling us at 313-577-2100.
-Many questions can also be answered by reviewing our website.
+Please also check our website, as many questions can be answered on the site.

 You can check the status of your financial aid award and outstanding requirements at any time in Academica.

 Messages from our office will be sent to your WSU email account.
-We also post messages in Academica - under Financial Aid, click "My Messages from Financial Aid" and select the 2020-2021 Award Year.
+We also post messages in Academica.
 If you receive a request from our office, follow up as soon as you can to ensure that your financial aid will not be delayed.

 When will my financial aid pay to my account?

-We will begin applying aid to student account balances for eligible students attending the fall semester on Monday, August 24, 2020.
+We will begin applying aid to student account balances for eligible students attending the winter semester on Monday, January 4, 2021.